hotpeppersec/Assassin/docs/03-troubleshooting/troubleshooting.rst

 - Shodan error: HTTP Error 404: Not Found

   - If you see `Processing host:` followed by a 404 error from Shodan, this means there is a DNS entry but the host is not up or does not exist.
+It could also mean the ports on the target host are being protected by a firewall.

 - Shodan error: HTTP Error 503: Service Unavailable

-  - Try disabling Global Protect
+You might try disabling Global Protect to get your local machine to properlay access Shodan.

 Reporting Issues/Requesting Help